Global Entrepreneurship Week 2015 took place in over 150 countries around the world, including Israel, on the 15th-22nd of November 2015.

 Sivan at Mordei HaGeta'ot school in Ramat Gan with 4th graders:

 Guest Entrepreneur: Innon Boim, Founder of PTNeto Portal

 Innon during his lecture to students at HaManhil school in Ramat Gan:

-Innon was a guest lecturer at three schools during Global Entrepreneurship Week 2015: Kaplan school in Petah Tikva, Mordei HaGeta'ot school in Ramat Gan and HaManhil school in Ramat Gan.
+Innon was a guest lecturer at three schools: Kaplan school in Petah Tikva, Mordei HaGeta'ot school in Ramat Gan and HaManhil school in Ramat Gan.
 Thank you very much!

 In his lectures, Innon spoke about his work as CEO and owner of Simple Finance, a senior economist, an entrepreneur, a lecturer and economic success mentor for families and business.
 He is a proud resident of Petah Tikva, who decided to develop the Petah Tikva portal as an online platform to provide information to residents of Petah Tikva and the surrounding area.

-PTNeto Portal is considered the most popular online portal in Petah Tikva and includes objective information on everything happening in the city.
-The portal has set itself the goal of becoming a home for small business in Petah Tikva as well.
+PTNeto Portal is considered the most popular online portal in the city and includes objective information on everything happening there.
+The portal has set itself the goal of becoming a home for small businesses in Petah Tikva as well.

 In the portal, Innon also writes about educational events, including Global Entrepreneurship Week.

-In the PTNeto Portal one can advertise events and write articles/blogs, add oneself to lists of business and write on different message boards (organized by type of business), such as: real estate, wanted ads, cars, etc. In addition, it is possible to help sponsor or cooperate with events taking place within the portal.
+In the PTNeto Portal one can advertise events and write articles/blogs, add oneself to business directory and write on different message boards (organized by type of business), such as real estate, wanted ads, cars, etc. In addition, it is possible to help sponsor or cooperate with events taking place within the portal.

 Innon during his lecture at Kaplan school: